-If you’re one of those conscious users, who acquaint themselves before they install anything onto their computers, Microsoft security updates included, then this article is for you.
+If you’re one of those conscious users who acquaint themselves with the software before they install it onto their computers, Microsoft security updates included, then this article is for you.
 When you pay attention to the small print, and in the case of Windows updates – knowledge base (KB) descriptions, you will definitely come across:

 - Elevation of privilege